✓ License Required

 Continuing Education21 hours (12 hrs code + 9 hrs elective)

-Electricians in Massachusetts earn less than the national average.
+Electricians in Massachusetts earn a median salary of $74,890, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in Massachusetts handle projects with real cost variation by region — see Boston electrical pricing.

 25th Percentile